Skip to content

 Capability Previous Location Copilot Control System Location

-Global Copilot toggle M365 Admin Center (Copilot section) MAC > Copilot (unchanged)
+Global Copilot toggle Microsoft 365 admin center (Copilot section) MAC > Copilot (unchanged)

 Per-application feature toggles Individual app admin centers Progressively migrating to MAC > Copilot